 I painted this door almost three years ago.

 I KNOW CAN YOU BELIEVE THREE YEARS?????

-It was a huge hit after I did it and I did love it so much but after three years, I was getting tired of just dark door.
+It was a colossal hit after I did it and I loved it so much, but after three years; I was tired of just a dark door.

 Dark, dark, door.

 I feel the need to lighten things up in my life.

 My head, my mood, everything and it needs to start with my front door.